Sultanate of Deli: Existence of the Sultanate of Deli

 The regime of Sultan Mahmud Al Rashid Perkasa Alam Shah ended in 1873 and was succeeded by his son whom assumed a title as Sultan Makmun Al Rashid Perkasa Alam.
 During the leadership of the ninth sultan, Deli experienced period of prosperity which was mainly derived from tobacco plantation sector and the growth of Deli Company and other foreign entrepreneurs who opened tobacco plantations in Deli region.
 In 1872, 13 foreign-owned plantations operated in Deli.
 Deli soil was suitable for growing tobacco and producing world-class quality tobacco.
 Tobacco was sold in the European market for cigar making.

-When Sultan Mahmud Al Rashid Perkasa Alam Shah began to occupy the throne of the Sultanate of Deli in 1873, the number of tobacco plantations in Deli had increased to 44 estates.
+When Sultan Mahmud Al Rashid Perkasa Alam Shah began to occupy the throne of Deli in 1873, the number of tobacco plantations in Deli had increased to 44 estates.
 Tobacco crops harvested the next year reached 125,000 packs and made Deli as one of the largest tobacco producers in the world and Amsterdam became the largest tobacco market in the world.
 Payment from the plantations and land rents from foreign entrepreneurs made the Sultan of Deli very rich.